natiginfo/algo-and-data/src/content/index.md

 * Due to public demand, the grading has been changed and clarified a bit.
 * The course tasks consist of weekly(ish) TestMyCode (TMC) exercises.
 They are all graded, usually 2 points per exercise (more points per larger/more difficult exercise).
 Each week will have roughly 10 points (some might have 8, some 12), so **60 points in total**.
-* In addition, there are quizzes in Itslearning, worth the same amount of points.
+* In addition, there are quizzes in Itslearning, worth the same amount of points, **60 in total**.
 * A student must get at least 30 points from TMC and 30 from quizzes in total to pass the course, so a minimum of 60 in total.
 108 is required to get grade 5.

 |Points | Grade |